vokegpu/ekg/README.md

 # 🐄 EKG 🐈

-EKG is a descriptor-based low-latency UI-toolkit for desktop-app(s), mobile-app(s) and high-performance rendering runtime(s).
-Offers platform(s) interface support and graphic(s) API interace support.
+EKG is a descriptor-based low-latency UI-toolkit for desktop-apps, mobile-apps, and high-performance apps.
+Offers multi-support for platforms and graphics API(s).

 **Note: EKG is not stable yet.**